Our Early Learning Advisory Group Members Discuss the Challenges and Successes of Distance Learning

 “We need teachers to help families, but who will help the teachers?” one teacher asked.

 We want to express deep gratitude to our Advisory Group members for sharing about their journey in supporting California’s youngest learners.
 Early Edge California will continue to share what we learn from our members as we host additional meetings throughout this year.
-Learn more about our Teacher Advisory Groups.
+Learn more about our Early Learning Advisory Groups.